Hesperian Health Guides

 Eyes

-Look at the baby's eyes.
-Notice if they seem normal, and if they move together.
-A little bit of blood under the surface of the white part of the eye is normal.
+Look at the baby’s eyes.
+Notice if they look like other babies' eyes, and if they move together.
+A little bit of blood under the surface of the white part of the eye is common.
 The blood should go away in a few days.

 Put medicine in the baby's eyes to prevent blindness